Anas-Alshaqra/exercises-python/README.md

 # exercises-python
-A set of general exercises on the Python language
+A set of general exercises on the Python language.....